LindsayHill/LindsayHill.github.io/_posts/2020-05-30-juniper-direct-local-routes.markdown

 - Juniper
 ---

-Juniper routers consider a directly configured IP as a "local" route, except when you use `/32` mask.
-Then it is a "direct" route.
+Juniper routers consider a directly configured IP as a "direct" route, except when you use a `/32` mask (for IPv4).
+Then it is a "local" route.
 This caused me some confusion when creating a policy to redistribute loopback IP addresses into BGP.

 ## Route Protocol Types